 Minimally Invasive Surgical Techniques

-If the disc tears or bursts, sometimes the soft portion in the middle squirts out to put pressure on the nerves surrounding it.
+If the disc tears or bursts, sometimes the soft portion in the middle squirts out.
+That will put pressure on the nerves surrounding it.
 This is called a “herniated disc”.
 This can cause pain in the buttocks or thighs, commonly known as sciatica.
 A Discectomy is the process of removing the burst disc that is causing the pain.

 Sometimes pressure, often caused by overgrowth of the facet joints related to arthritis, can cause pain in the spine.
 A Laminectomy removes the back portion of vertebra—the lamina—and creates more space, relieving pressure on the spine or nerves.

-This surgery usually involves making a small incision through the patient’s back.
-With a Minimally Invasive Fusion, the ruptured disc is removed to alleviate pressure and then we use metal screws, rods and bone grafts to fuse the spine.
-With some patients, it’s necessary to fuse the spine through the abdomen and others will need surgery both through the front and the back.
+This surgery usually involves a small incision through the patient’s back.
+With a Minimally Invasive Fusion, the ruptured disc is removed.
+Then we use metal screws, rods and bone grafts to fuse the spine.
+Fusions can also be done through the abdomen or the side.
+Some patients will need surgery both through the front and the back.

 Using this procedure, we remove the damaged disc and replace it with an artificial disc.
 A Cervical Total Disc Replacement is similar to that of spinal fusion, but, instead of fusing the spine, a metal disc is inserted and attached to the vertebra above and below the damaged disc.
 This allows for normal range of motion of the cervical spine and takes the pressure off of the discs above and below.